core-wg/oscore/draft-ietf-core-object-security.md

 10. The decrypted CoAP response is processed according to {{RFC7252}}

-11. (Optional) In case any of the previous erroneous conditions apply: if the response is a CON message, then the client SHALL send an empty ACK back and stop processing the response; if the response is a NON message, then the client SHALL simply stop processing the response.
+11. (Optional) In case any of the previous erroneous conditions apply: if the response is a CON message, then the client SHALL send an empty ACK back and stop processing the response; if the response is a ACK or a NON message, then the client SHALL simply stop processing the response.

 # OSCOAP Compression {#compression}